The purpose of training is twofold: to make sure your skills are up to scratch and to demonstrate to potential clients that you know your stuff.

 Let’s take a quick look at the different types of editorial services a fiction editor might offer, what training is available, and what skills and knowledge an editor might need.

 First, you have your macro editing.
-This looks at the manuscript as a whole and addresses big-picture issues such as plot, theme, tension, characterisation, genre, narrative style and so on.
+This type of editing looks at the manuscript as a whole and addresses big-picture issues relating to plot, theme, tension, characterisation, genre, narrative style and so on.
 There are lots of names for this kind of editing, and what’s specifically offered will vary, but generally this kind of editing is called developmental editing or manuscript critiquing.

 To conduct this type of editing, you need:

 - Extensive knowledge of novel-writing craft

 - The skills to turn your observations into useful feedback